 So, it's time to open your diary and start planning.
-To save you time and help you get started, we've scoped out seven of the best venues in and around the city that serve a quality drink.
+To save you time and help you get started, we've scoped out six of the best venues in and around the city that serve a quality drink.

 Launched in April 2016, Capital Brewing is now found all over the country — in bars, restaurants and bottle shops.
 It’s the creation of an alliance of local hospitality experts, including brothers Rich and Sam Coombes (founders of Batlow Cider Co), plus Tom Hertel and Laurence Kain (Honky Tonks).
 In charge of brewing is Wade Hurley, who’s worked at several of California’s most popular craft breweries.
 And now, you can check out where it all began.